Mozilla-Campus-Club-Cummins/Git-Avengers-Workshop/README.md

 By the end of this workshop, you will be able to:
 - Familiarizing with Github
 - Creating Pull Request
-- Understand the basics of version control
 - Use Git commands to create, modify, and merge branches
-- Collaborate with others using Git and GitHub
-## Exercises
-During this workshop, you will complete the following exercises:

-- Initializing a Git repository
-- Creating a branch and making changes
-- Committing changes and merging branches
-- Collaborating with others on GitHub

 # Resources
 Here are some resources you can refer to for additional learning: